Find Affordable College Courses

 Women make up 60% of the natural resources and conservation majors at the school.

-With a ranking of #11, University of California - Los Angeles did quite well on this year’s most popular schools for natural resources and conservation students working on their bachelor’s degree.
-Located in the city of Los Angeles, UCLA is a public college with a fairly large student population.
+University of California - Los Angeles came in at #11 in this year’s edition of the Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in the Far Western US Region ranking.
+Located in the large city of Los Angeles, UCLA is a public college with a very large student population.

 Women make up 72% of the natural resources and conservation majors at the school.